Is there someone specific in the CUHS office who I should talk to about my study?

 I’m finished with my study; can I just let it expire?

-No. All studies have to be formally closed by creating and filling out a Continuing Review in ESTR.
+No. All studies have to be formally closed by following these steps to request that CUHS close the study.
 A Summary of Study Progress form should be uploaded under Question 7 on the online “smart form”.

 Is the IRB office open in the summer?

 Yes, we are here year round (except for during winter recess), and applications are reviewed as usual.